ringcentral/ringcentral-js-widgets/packages/core/README.md

 - onReset()

-`onReset` life cycle for current reset before one of deps modules is not ready.
+`onReset` life cycle for current reset after one of deps modules is not ready.

 - onStateChange()